haroldwongms/openshift-containerplatform/README.md

 Once you have collected all of the prerequisites for the template, you can deploy the template by clicking Deploy to Azure or populating the **azuredeploy.parameters.json** file and executing Resource Manager deployment commands with PowerShell or the Azure CLI.

+**Azure CLI 1.0**

+1. Create Resource Group: azure group create \<name\> \<location\><br />
+Ex: `azure group create openshift-cluster westus`
+2. Create Resource Group Deployment: azure group deployment create --name \<deployment name\> --template-file \<template_file\> -e \<parameters_file\> --resource-group \<resource group name\> --nowait<br />
+Ex: `azure group deployment create --name ocpdeployment --template-file azuredeploy.json -e azuredeploy.parameters.json --resource-group openshift-cluster --nowait`

+**Azure CLI 2.0**

+1. Create Resource Group: az group create -n \<name\> -l \<location\><br />
+Ex: `az group create -n openshift-cluster -l westus`
+2. Create Resource Group Deployment: az group deployment create --name \<deployment name\> --template-file \<template_file\> --parameters @\<parameters_file\> --resource-group \<resource group name\> --nowait<br />
+Ex: `azure group deployment create --name ocpdeployment --template-file azuredeploy.json --parameters @azuredeploy.parameters.json --resource-group openshift-cluster --nowait`

 ### NOTE

 The OpenShift Ansible playbook does take a while to run when using VMs backed by Standard Storage.
 VMs backed by Premium Storage are faster.
 If you want Premium Storage, select a DS or GS series VM.
 <hr />
 Be sure to follow the OpenShift instructions to create the necessary DNS entry for the OpenShift Router for access to applications. <br />

-Currently there is a hickup in the deployment of metrics and logging that will cause the deployment to take a little longer than normal.
+Currently there is a hiccup in the deployment of metrics and logging that will cause the deployment to take a little longer than normal.
 When you look at the stdout files on the Bastion host, you will see that the installation had numerous retries for certain playbook tasks.
 This is normal.

 ### TROUBLESHOOTING